firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-10-after-living-with-him.md

 of him leaning against the cabinet, more present to me than my sister was, perhaps also waiting for an answer.
-Alas my mother was ready to discard the years of upbringing she must have thought she had instilled in me and my siblings, ready to discard years of self-anguish at what I might have become, might in the sense that she still strongly believed I could change.
+Alas, my mother was ready to discard the years of upbringing she must have thought she had instilled in me and my siblings, ready to discard years of self-anguish at what I might have become — might in the sense that she still strongly believed I could change.
 It must have hurt to have not received any reply from me, in my old way